How to Clean an Inflatable Kayak (May 2026) Expert Guide

 - Avoid cleaning near storm drains

 I learned about this the hard way when I got involved in a local waterway cleanup.
-Now I'm extra careful - check out more about responsible paddling practices.
+Now I'm extra careful about where and how I clean my gear.

 Common Mistakes to Avoid

-I've made all these mistakes, so you don't have to:
+I've made all these mistakes, so you don't have to.
+Proper maintenance ensures your inflatable kayak stays safe and lasts longer.

 Mistake #1: Using Wrong Cleaners